 Australia can get hot.
 Like, hot enough to melt plastic and even asphalt roads kind of hot.
 Your metal vehicle can heat up in minutes and the sun will sear through the windows when you drive.
 There are two types of sun shades you should consider.

 Whenever you park up and head out, I’d always recommend you put up foldable reflective sun shades so you’re not faced with scorching hot seats and seat belts when you return.
 If you are sleeping in your vehicle sun shades also provide some privacy and relief from the sun.
+If you’re a solo female road tripper, then it’s one thing I recommend in my list of essential solo female van safety tips.

 In the winter, you may find these reflective shades to be useful to prevent frost building up.